prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 // Exemplar represents additional information attached to some series' samples. message Exemplar {
-  // labels_refs is a list of label name-value pair references, encoded
+  // labels_refs is an optional list of label name-value pair references, encoded
   // as indices to the Request.symbols array.
 This list's len is always
-  // a multiple of 2, and the underlying labels should be sorted lexicographically. repeated uint32 labels_refs = 1;
+  // a multiple of 2, and the underlying labels should be sorted lexicographically.
+  // If the exemplar references a trace it should use the `trace_id` label name, as a best practice. repeated uint32 labels_refs = 1;
+  // value represents an exact example value.
+This can be useful when the exemplar
-  double value = 2;
+  // is attached to a histogram, which only gives an estimated value through buckets. double value = 2;
   // timestamp represents an optional timestamp of the sample in ms.
   // For Go, see github.com/prometheus/prometheus/model/timestamp/timestamp.go